-Multi-purpose brown butter sage sauce you can use for gnocchi, ravioli, chicken, pork tenderloin, butternut squash, steak, salmon and so much more!
+Multi-purpose brown butter sage sauce you can use for gnocchi, ravioli, chicken, pork tenderloin, pasta, roasted butternut squash, steak, salmon and so much more!

 Jump straight to the Recipe Card or